Are you considering a website redesign for your small business?

 - Adwords Conversion / Thank You Pages – Are you running an Ad campaign with conversion scripts?
 If so, those scripts need to be added back to the site, along with a Thank You page after lead form submissions.
 Conversion scripts may not be needed if you make use of the Global Site Tag and connect Google Analytics with Google Ads.

 - Create a Sitemap for Humans – We’d recommend installing a page sitemap plugin from the WordPress repository.
 The plugin is free and it will allow you to create a page of links to each one of the pages and posts within your WordPress website.

 - Create and Submit a Sitemap for Google Search Console upload the sitemap XML file– Since your new website is up and running, you’ll want Google to crawl the site as soon as possible.
 Login to Google Search Console and that is dynamically generated by the Yoast plugin.

 - Test the site on tablets and mobile devices, and different browsers (Chrome, Safari, Firefox, IE, etc)

 - Check the page speed and work towards a score of 80 or above.
 Google will provide recommendations for improvement.

 Need Help Navigating Your Next Website Redesign?
 Contact PersistSEO

 If you need assistance navigating through the technical details of your next website redesign, call on the web design experts at PersistSEO.
-We’ve worked on several hundred web projects over the years and especially enjoy helping out local businesses.
+We’ve worked on several hundred web projects over the years and especially enjoy helping out local businesses and niche national campaigns.
 Allow us to manage the technical details while you focus on your business.
 Call us at 770.580-3736 for more information or complete the online form and tell us about your project.